willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 Some games and apps use the Xbox controller differently than it's used in mixed reality.
 To use the controller for a game or app, select "Use as gamepad" on the app bar or say, "Use as gamepad."
 To switch the controller back to mixed reality, select "Use as gamepad"  again, or say "Use with gaze."

-## My controller is stuck in an infinite reboot (buzzing after LEDs cycle).
+## My controller is stuck in an infinite reboot.

 This is a critical battery indicator.
 Put fresh batteries in the device, and if the issue persists, [reset the controller to factory settings](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings).